spanner888/CamScripts/README.md

 ## CamScripts for FreeCAD CAM

+NOTE: 2026-04 Requires FreeCAd version between 0.22 and 1.0.0.
+Newer versions implemented the new new Tool System which broke the underlying library used by CamScripts to manage ToolControllers and Tools.
+If there is sufficient interest work to update to work with later versions of FreeCAD might be considered.

 CamScripts automates many tasks in FreeCAD's CAM (Computer-Aided Manufacturing) environment including:

 - Bulk create ToolBits from: